-Taking to the MATTER stage, he shared with PUREists the story of how a six-year stint in prison inspired him to not only get in shape (and help others do the same), but to address an important social issue.
+Taking to the MATTER stage, brought to you by Tourism Australia, he shared with PUREists the story of how a six-year stint in prison inspired him to not only get in shape (and help others do the same), but to address an important social issue.
 His message to PUREists?
 “Be more open.”
 We caught up with him back-stage for a post-talk debrief…

 You spent six years in prison for dealing drugs.
 To what extent would you say that experience defined you as a person?

 It had an incredible impact, not only on me, but also on my family – and primarily my son, who I basically raised while I was behind bars.
 I mean, I learned a lot while I was in there.
 I re-educated myself; read a lot of books; taught myself a lot of exercises and stuff like that, which helped me start the business.
 But I think, primarily, it was just me learning what I was doing was wrong.
 I never thought that what I was doing was wrong.
 I always thought, you know, f*** the system – I felt like the system was against me; but I learned that I had a big responsibility.

 There are a lot of things that I could take away from the community that I built while I was in there – the people that I met; the people that I interact with today.
 It was a crazy up-and-down experience.
 There were depressing moments; mad moments; there were mad moments that I was happy, laughing and building a team of friendship, you know?

 Would you say you came out of prison a different person to the one who went in?